knarasimhar/sharepointDevelopment/SPAPIDetail.md

              Listname : Name of the list
              Taskuser : Pass user name
-             ReleatedItems : ,(coma) separate Main List IDs or single id
+             ReleatedItems : ,(coma) separate Main List IDs or single id status : based on rejected/approved/not started task will be getting

   Response output: